 The Fiddler Everywhere HTTP(S) Inspectors tab renders the Request and the Response sections, which display the request and the response information for the HTTP(S) sessions that are selected from the Live Traffic list.
 In the case where the captured traffic uses the WebSocket API, a special WebSocket inspectors tan renders, which display the connection handshake details, messages, and each message content and metadata.
-For secure connections, Fiddler Everywhere can also show detailed server certificate information.
+For secure connections in the Live Traffic section, Fiddler Everywhere can show detailed server certificate information.

-The inspectors are based on the Monaco editor and provide a number of features among which:
+The inspectors are based on the Monaco editor and provide several features, among which:

 - Great performance for loading large chunks of data.

 - Line IDs to quickly identify and mark a specific portion of the request or response.

 - Powerful search functionality that supports strings and regular expressions.

 - A Preview inspector type that recognizes and visualizes multiple formats.

 - A Raw inspector that shows the received HTTP requests/responses as is.
 It also allows you to encode bodies that are received in unreadable decoded form.

 - A Copy all content to clipboard option (in the toolbar at the top-right corner) to easily extract information.

 To load the data of a session in the Inspectors section, select an HTTP(S) or WebSocket session from the Live Traffic list.